oasis-open/cti-stix-elevator/README.rst

 Repository <https://www.oasis-open.org/resources/open-repositories/>`_.
 See the `Governance`_ section for more information.

-The stix-elevator is a software tool for converting STIX 1.2 XML to STIX 2.0 JSON.
-Due to the differences between STIX 1.2 and STIX 2.0, this conversion is best-effort only, and stix-elevator cannot convert from STIX 2.0 back to STIX 1.2.
+The stix-elevator is a software tool for converting STIX 1.x XML to STIX 2.0 JSON.
+Due to the differences between STIX 1.x and STIX 2.0, this conversion is best-effort only, and stix-elevator cannot convert from STIX 2.0 JSON back to STIX 1.x XML.
 During the conversion, stix-elevator provides information on the assumptions it needs to make to produce valid STIX 2.0 JSON, and what information was not able to be converted.

 The stix-elevator is a work-in-progress.
 It should be used to explore